 Promote access to government, development-oriented information content supporting the use of local languages, fostering the development of forums where citizens can access public information and other local content.

-Recognizing the right to disconnect and its implications.

-Promote the rights to communication and relevant information literacy training as a main pillar for realizing human rights in the emerging Information Society through relevant national strategies and legislation.s
+Promote the rights to communication and relevant information literacy training as a main pillar for realizing human rights in the emerging Information Society through relevant national strategies.

+Taking steps to promote and uphold of the fundamental values of freedom, equality, solidarity, tolerance, shared responsibility, and respect for nature.

+All stakeholders should increase their awareness of the ethical dimension of their use of ICT